josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 The following 5 tasks and questions will majorly drive the visualization and interaction decisions for this project:

- * Which type of Delay caused the Max Avg Departure Delay?How much was the delay and for which aircraft was it?
+ * Which type of Delay caused the Max Avg Departure Delay?How much was the delay and for which airline was it?
  * The concentration of delay(>15 mins) and non-delay(<15 mins) both on departure('Departure_Delay') and on arrival('Arrival_Delay')?
  * What are the Top 15 Airports that have the most number of flights departing to?
 What is the most popular one and the least popular one among those 15 airports?
  * Among the delayed flights which airline/airport had the highest share of the delay w.r.t Total Delay of all flights?